ASKEDWELL

 The full answer

-Yogurt fermentation converts milk lactose into lactic acid via two bacteria: Lactobacillus bulgaricus and Streptococcus thermophilus.
-At their optimal temperature (108–112°F / 42–44°C), they reach 4.6 pH — the gel point — in about 4–8 hours.
+Yogurt fermentation converts milk lactose into lactic acid via two bacteria — *Lactobacillus delbrueckii* subsp. *bulgaricus* and *Streptococcus thermophilus*.
+At their optimal 108–112°F (42–44°C), they drop the milk to pH 4.6 — the casein gel point — in roughly 4–8 hours.

-Timing by goal: - 4 hours: mild yogurt, still slightly sweet, lighter texture - 6 hours: standard supermarket-style tang - 8 hours: pronounced tang, thicker (typical home target) - 12–18 hours: very tart "Bulgarian-style" yogurt - 24 hours: lowest possible lactose, very sour, sometimes texture breaks
+Timing by goal (at 110°F): - 4 hours: mild, still slightly sweet, looser set - 6 hours: standard supermarket-style tang - 8 hours: pronounced tang, thicker — the typical home target - 12–18 hours: sharp "Bulgarian-style" tartness - 24 hours: lowest residual lactose, very sour; texture can begin to weep

 Time ranges by condition